R1NZ3/yaoi-angel/README.md

 keep in mind im **14** , *18+ iwec / ***dni*** at all.*

-gay / pansexual heh.. i loeve eveyoen
+gay / pansexual heh.. i loeve eveyoen, i'm transmasc, please dont use fem terms (its okay if you didnt know)

-i have attachment, abandoment issues, social anxiety + anxiety in general , i also have bpd! i do overthinnk a lot, plus think im annoying sometimes thats why i go quiet and stuff.

 i joke around a lot and do **not** use tone tags, tell me if you **hate** it .

-**I wont vent to anyone or anything, till told or very comfortable with.**
+**I wont vent to anyone or anything, till told or very comfortable with.** *i dont know how to express self i'm sorry.*

 ***i hide + block freely and weirdos.***